sgunadhya/blog/content/post/julia_package_structure.md

 Few things to notice:

 * The syntax is programming language-like.
 JuMP programs are Julia Programs and therefore they can use Julia's programming language data structures like dictionaries.
 * You can easily integrate the problem in a larger program.
-It is not straightforwrd to integrate a GLPK based script in a larger program.
+It is not straightforward to integrate a GLPK based script in a larger program.
 * JuMP supports a lot of optimization routines, and the syntax for specifying them is similar.
 There's an advantage learning JuMP's DSL for optimization problems.
 * The expression syntax is MathProg-like, so there is direct mapping from MathProg based GLPK programs to JuMP based DSL when specifying Linear or Mixed Integer programs.

 I found that the DSL is easy to learn and I was able to translate the problem in a short time.
-I defintely see an advantage in learning Julia which is quickly becoming a mainstream language in academic circles overtaking Matlab.
+I definitely see an advantage in learning Julia which is quickly becoming a mainstream language in academic circles overtaking Matlab.